Skip to content

 Recovery Phrase

-On Toast Wallet, however, the recovery phrase is only six words long.
+On Toast Wallet however, the recovery phrase is only six words long.
 It also doesn’t back up your private keys.
 Instead, it is used to recover your passphrase; the same passphrase that encrypts your wallet data.

 So, you would receive a six-word recovery phrase after setting a passphrase.
-The idea was if a user forgot their passphrase, they could use the recovery phrase to recover it, and then use the passphrase to decrypt the wallet backup.
+The idea was that if a user forgot their passphrase, they could use the recovery phrase to recover it, and then use the passphrase to decrypt the wallet backup.

 Manual Backup